 Harren Hoare, known as Harren the Black or Black Harren, was last of the Kings of the Isles and the Rivers to rule over the Iron Islands and the riverlands, and the last member of House Hoare to rule.
 He completed the grand castle, Harrenhal, which would serve to be his doom.

 Appearance and Character

-Harren had finally completed his grand castle of Harrenhal, when Aegon Targaryen, Lord of Dragonstone, landed in Westeros.
+Harren had finally completed his grand castle of Harrenhal, when Aegon Targaryen, Lord of Dragonstone, landed in Westeros and began the Conquest.
 Aegon was victorious over Harren's men in the Battle of the Reeds, but two of Harren's sons were victorious at the Wailing Willows.
-While they were returning to Harrenhal across the Gods Eye, however, the sons were killed by the Aegon's dragon, Balerion.
+While they were returning to Harrenhal across the Gods Eye, however, the sons were killed by Aegon's dragon, Balerion.
 Harren's tyrannical rule over the riverlands earned him little love from his lords.
 As Aegon advanced many of the river lords, led by Lord Edmyn Tully, revolted against Harren to support the Targaryen invader and joined the conqueror's host.

 Harren took refuge in the well-stocked Harrenhal, the largest castle of Westeros, and the king rejected Aegon's offer of retaining Harrenhal in return for becoming Aegon's vassal.
 Balerion, who was not obstructed by the towering walls of Harrenhal, roasted Harren and his surviving sons in the tallest tower of the castle, ending his rule and kingdom.
 Harren's brother, Lord Commander Hoare, remained at the Wall when his kin died in the burning of Harrenhal.